frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/hearing-loss.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Prolonged exposure to gunfire or explosions without [hearing protection](/docs/wiki/medical-devices.md#hearing-protection).
+More likely to occur indoors or in close proximity to the source of the noise.

+**Effects**: Temporary reduction in hearing ability, ranging from mild to complete deafness, depending on the severity of the exposure.
+May progress to [permanent hearing loss](#permanent-hearing-loss) if the exposure is severe or prolonged.

 **Treatment**: Temporary hearing loss will resolve on its own over time, but may become permanent if the exposure is severe or prolonged.